davewalker5/FlightRecorder/README.md

 ## About

-FlightRecorder.Mvc is a C# .NET Core MVC UI for accessing a [Flight Recorder Db](https://github.com/davewalker5/FlightRecorderDb) instance using the [Flight Recorder Web API](https://github.com/davewalker5/FlightRecorder.Api).
+FlightRecorder.Mvc is a C# .NET Core MVC UI for accessing a [Flight Recorder Db](https://github.com/davewalker5/FlightRecorderDb) instance via the [Flight Recorder Web API](https://github.com/davewalker5/FlightRecorder.Api).

 Further details of the database are provided in the [Flight Recorder Wiki](https://github.com/davewalker5/FlightRecorderDb/wiki).

 ## Getting Started

-The [Flight Recorder Wiki](https://github.com/davewalker5/The [Drone Flight Log Wiki](https://github.com/davewalker5/DroneFlightLogDb/wiki) contains further details on how to build and run the UI.Db/wiki) contains further details on how to build and run the UI.
+The [Flight Recorder Wiki](https://github.com/davewalker5/FlightRecorderDb/wiki) contains further details on how to build and run the UI.

 ## Authors

-- **Dave Walker** - *Initial work* - [LinkedIn](https://www.linkedin.com/in/davewalker5/)
+- **Dave Walker** - _Initial work_ - [LinkedIn](https://www.linkedin.com/in/davewalker5/)

 ## Credits